Michael Owen: Early life

-Owen was born in Chester, Cheshire, the fourth child of Jeanette and Terry Owen.
+Owen was born in Chester, Cheshire, on 14 December 1979 as the fourth child of Jeanette and Terry Owen.
 His father is a former professional footballer and played for clubs such as Chester City and Everton.
-Owen was introduced to football at the age of seven by his father who soon saw Michael as the most promising athlete in the family.
+Owen was introduced to football at the age of seven by his father, who soon saw Michael as the most promising athlete in the family.
 A boyhood Everton fan, Owen attended Rector Drew Primary School in Hawarden, Flintshire, Wales and by the age of ten, some of the nation's leading scouts were monitoring his progress.

 At eight, Owen was selected for the Deeside Area Primary School's Under-11 team.
 At nine, he was captain and at ten he had smashed Ian Rush's 20-year record for the same team by scoring 97 goals in a single season, improving on Rush's record by 25 goals.
 Owen also broke Gary Speed's appearance record having played in all three seasons for the 11-year-olds since he was eight.
 Owen turned out for the youth team of Mold Alexandra, playing with the under-10s at the age of eight after a local physical education teacher, Howard Roberts, persuaded the league to allow an under-age player.
 Owen scored on his debut for Mold Alexandra, a 2–0 victory over local rivals Bagillt.
 He went on to score 34 goals in 24 games in his first season with Mold Alexandra.
 After leaving Deeside, Owen attended Hawarden High School, where he also played for the school team.